 We as the judges use our intuition to select from our heart.
 My mentor Ryohei Koiso taught me that "it is important to choose drawings not based on the skill level but based on whether you like it or not; and to draw what you like."
 (The rest is omitted.)

-The works with messages from the children are exhibited at art museums all across Japan.
-We sincerely hope that this will urge further efforts to hand over this beautiful earth to the future.
+Works containing messages from children are exhibited at art museums, zoos, children’s centers, and events across Japan.
+We sincerely hope that this will encourage further efforts to hand over this beautiful earth to the future generations.